 Persons who smoke have a small but statistically significant (odds ratio, 1.5) increased risk of developing AML.
 In several studies, the risk of AML was slightly increased in people who smoked compared with those who did not smoke.

 Exposure to benzene is associated with aplastic anemia and pancytopenia.
 These patients often develop AML.
 Many of these patients demonstrate M6 morphology.
+Exposure to soot, creosote, inks, dyes and tanning solutions and coal dust have also been associated with AML.

 Previous exposure to chemotherapeutic agents